 If an item is not in the public domain, you’ll need to secure permission from the copyright owner before making the item available online.
 The copyright may lie with the original photographer, artist, or author; his or her heirs; or, in the case of works for hire, with the agency that authorized the creation of the original work.
 Contact the rights holder to request permission to make specific items available online.

 If you are unable to determine the rights holder (as in the case of anonymous works) or you are unable to locate the rights holder after a diligent search, the item may be considered an orphan work.
-Some libraries, archives, museums and historical societies choose to make orphan works in their collections available online.
+Many libraries, archives, museums and historical societies choose to make orphan works in their collections available online.

 For more information, see “Orphan Works: Statement of Best Practices,” Society of American Archivists (2009) and “Well-intentioned practice for putting digitized collections of unpublished materials online,” OCLC Research (2010)

 Use of your digital content

-Whether items are in the public domain or under copyright, the low-resolution digital files and accompanying metadata you make available online can be used by the general public for activities defined as Fair Use by Section 107, United States copyright law, including teaching, research, and news reporting.
+Whether items are in the public domain or under copyright, the digital files you make available online can be used by the general public for activities defined as Fair Use by Section 107, United States copyright law, including teaching, research, and news reporting.
 To obtain high-resolution copies of your digital files for use in publications or other activities, users will need to contact you directly.
 You may wish to have a plan in place for responding to requests for reproductions, including any fees you might charge.

 For more information about Fair Use, see “Copyright and Fair Use,” Stanford University Libraries.